-Effective January 1, 1987, UNITIL Service adopted a Supplemental Executive Retirement Plan ("SERP"), a non-qualified defined benefit plan.
-SERP provides for supplemental retirement benefits to executives selected by the Board of Directors of UNITIL Service (the "UNITIL Service Board").
+Unitil Service also maintains a Supplemental Executive Retirement Plan ("SERP"), a non-qualified defined benefit plan.
+SERP provides for supplemental retirement benefits to executives selected by the Board of Directors of Unitil Service (the "Unitil Service Board").
 At the present time, Messrs.
 Stulgis and Dalton are eligible for SERP benefits upon attaining normal or early retirement eligibility.
-The formula for determining annual benefits under SERP at normal retirement date is based on a participant's final average earnings less the participant's benefits payable under the Retirement Plan and less other retirement income payable to such participant by UNITIL.
-Early retirement benefits are available to a participant, with the UNITIL Service Board's approval, if the participant has attained age 55 and completed 15 years of service.
-The above computation is adjusted, if the participant has not attained age 62 by the early retirement date, by multiplying 60% of the participant's final average earnings by a fraction, the numerator of which is the years of actual service and the denominator of which is the service the participant would have completed if the participant had remained employed by UNITIL until age 62.
+Annual benefits are based on a participant's final average earnings less the participant's benefits payable under the Retirement Plan, and less other retirement income payable to such participant by Unitil.
+Early retirement benefits are available to a participant, with the Unitil Service Board's approval, if the participant has attained age 55 and completed 15 years of service.
 Should a participant elect to begin receiving early retirement benefits under SERP prior to attaining age 62, the benefits are reduced by 2% for each year that commencement of benefits precedes attainment of age 62.
-If a participant terminates employment for any reason prior to retirement (as defined in the SERP), the participant will not be entitled to any benefits under the SERP.
-A participant receiving benefits or entitled to receive benefits will forfeit his benefits if he engages in competition with UNITIL Service or is discharged for cause or performs acts of willful malfeasance or gross negligence in a matter of material importance to UNITIL Service.
-Benefits under the SERP are to be paid from the general assets of UNITIL Service.
+If a participant terminates employment for any reason prior to retirement, the participant will not be entitled to any benefits.
 Under the SERP, Messrs.
-Stulgis and Dalton would be entitled to receive an annual benefit of \$71,401 and \$64,187, respectively, assuming their normal retirement at age 65 and that their final average earnings are equal to the average of their respective three consecutive years of highest compensation prior to the date hereof.
+Stulgis and Dalton would be entitled to receive an annual benefit of \$155,533 and \$53,452, respectively, assuming their normal retirement at age 65 and that their final average earnings are equal to the average of their respective three consecutive years of highest compensation prior to the date hereof.